vishalcloudyuga/dcos-docs/1.9/overview/architecture/components.md

 # Component Installation

-DC/OS components are installed, upgraded, and managed by [pkgpanda](https://github.com/dcos/dcos/tree/master/pkgpanda), a package manager for systemd units.
+DC/OS components are installed, upgraded, and managed by [DC/OS Component Package Manager (Pkgpanda)](https://github.com/dcos/dcos/tree/master/pkgpanda), a package manager for systemd units.

 To see the full list of packages managed by the DC/OS installer, see the [packages directory of the DC/OS source repository](https://github.com/dcos/dcos/tree/master/packages).